-The Swift Command app can be down loaded from the Apple App Store, the Android Play store or the Windows store (when available).
+The Swift Command app can be down loaded from the Apple App Store or the Android Play store.

 A separate Swift Command User Guide is available which covers the operation of the app.
-The app will update as features are continuously developed or added.

-Before you can use the App with your caravan you will need to create an account and sign up to the free communication service.
+Before you can use the App with your caravan or motorhome you will need to create an account and sign up to the free communication service.
 This is a simple process and will be explained further by your dealer at the vehicle handover.
-Additional information is available at www. swiftcommand.co.uk
+Additional information is available at www.swiftcommand.co.uk